Roller furling: Methods

 The idea for a furling jib is usually attributed to Major E du Boulay in England who invented a device similar to a roller blind for reefing a jib.
 Major Wykeham-Martin used one of Boulay's rollers and improved the system by incorporating roller bearings in 1907 when the system was patented.
 The original castings were made by London-based toilet makers Bouldings.
-By the 1940s nearly every British cruising yacht was fitted with this furling system.
+Furling systems are commonplace on cruising yachts today.

 An early version of staysail roller furling was as follows: the leading edge of the sail (luff) to be furled is stiffened in some way, such as by attaching it to a length of plastic pipe or by sewing in a stiffening material such as foam.
 This stiffened edge serves to spread the force of the furler along the edge of the sail, so that the sail will furl along its full length.
 This stiffened edge is then attached to the source of energy for furling, which may be a handle that is turned, a spool containing a line that is pulled, or a motor.